willruggiano/TreehouseDynamicWebsite/README.md

-This is my dynamic website project from team treehouse
+This is my dynamic website project from team treehouse!